 Setup:

-Pro tip: Use an HDMI cable rated for your resolution.
-HDMI 2.0 handles 4K at 60Hz.
+Pro tip: HDMI 2.0 handles 4K at 60Hz.
 For 1080p conferencing, any HDMI cable works.

 Cast or mirror your screen wirelessly to the TV.

-Chromecast / Google TV — Cast your Chrome tab or entire screen.
+Chromecast / Google TV — cast your Chrome tab or entire screen.
 Works but can introduce slight audio delay.

-Miracast (Windows) — Built into Windows.
+Miracast (Windows) — built into Windows.
 Connect wirelessly to any Miracast-compatible TV or dongle.
 Quality varies by network.

 Wireless is convenient but adds a point of failure.
 For a conference room that people use daily, wired HDMI is more reliable.

 This is the setup used in most professional conference rooms.
 Someone walks in, taps the touch controller, and the meeting starts.
 No cables to plug in, no laptop to forget, no "can you hear me?" troubleshooting.
+See our video conferencing room setup service for details.

 The goal is eliminating the "let me share my screen... hold on... can you see this?" dance.
 Here's how.